 You can live in the poorest nation in the world yet enjoy democratic rights that people in a rich nation do not because the wealthy nation’s economic system is in thrall to big business and the power elite who carry most influence.

-A common Scottish saying is, when England gets a cold, Scotland catches pneumonia, meaning, we are so dependent on England’s economy, that we’re never free of anxiety.
-Until the Referendum, no one questioned that aphorism.
-Those days are long gone.
+A common Scottish saying is, when England gets a cold, Scotland catches pneumonia, meaning, we’re so dependent on England’s economy that we’re never free of anxiety.
+Until the 2014 Referendum no one questioned that aphorism.
+If there was any truth in it nobody seemed to want to do anything about it.
+Fatalism was the order of the day.

 To begin with a definition

-I define democracy as a process by which the people own the resources in their land, and the institutions that administrate, each severally and collectively transparent, and accountable to them through the agency of an elected assembly or government of representatives.
-Those representatives and their officials are, by dint of being elected, accountable to the people.
+I define democracy as: the nation owns the resources and the land, and the institutions that administrate society, all accountable to the population through the agency of an elected assembly, or government of representatives.
+Those representatives and their officials are accountable to the people.
 Ergo, power is invested in the people.

-Here is an observation of the US presidential candidate Bernie Sanders in full flow at a rally on America’s malaise, the doctrine of greed.
-Like Jeremy Corbyn, he’s an elderly, self-proclaimed socialist, but far more radical than Corbyn.
+Here is an observation of the former US presidential candidate Bernie Sanders in full flow at a rally on America’s malaise, the doctrine of greed.

 “The top 0.1% have greater wealth than 90% of American people combined.
 There are twenty – twenty! – who own more than the bottom 50%.
 A single family, the Waltons, owners of Walmart, own more wealth than the bottom 40%.
 Indeed, the Waltons are America’s biggest welfare recipients because the low wages they pay their employees have to be topped up with benefits paid by taxpayers, us.
 The Walton family are down to their last 60 or 70 billion and you’re chipping in to help!”